jonyan/portfolio-2018/content/work/yahoo.md

 		</div>
 		<div class="offset-lg-1 col-lg-6 col-md-12" data-aos="fade-left" data-aos-anchor-placement="top-bottom" data-aos-once="true" data-aos-duration="600">
 			<p>
 				I spent the summer of my Sophomore year interning initially as a PM intern and later transitioning into a UX Intern at Yahoo, working on the Communications team under Sol Lipman.
-It was at Yahoo where I developed my interest in design and gained a foundational understanding of the design processes that are necessary to create products that scale to the size of Yahoo’s user base.
+It was at Yahoo where I first developed my interest in design and gained an understanding of the industry design processes that are necessary to create useful products at scale.
 			</p>
 			<p>
 				I split my time working on two products: 1.
 Yahoo Groups and 2. v1 of a new home social app that my team conceived.
 My responsibilities primarily involved conducting user research to better understand user needs and pain points and creating wireframes to win over stakeholders within the company and collect user feedback.